arcus/education_modules/using_redcap_api/using_redcap_api.md

 ***************

 <div class = "answer">
 You can generate a REDCap API token once you have been given API rights.
 Once you have API rights, your token isn't automatically generated, but it's an easy single click to get your token when you're ready.
-Your token is unique both to you and to the project -- it's a unique key that will only work for you, and only work for the project it was generated for.
+Your token is unique both to you and to the project -- it's a unique key that is only meant for you, and only for the project it was generated for.
+That said, anyone who has that key can access the data, so you should not share it with anyone.
 The REDCap API token doesn't change daily, but you can change it if you feel like it may have been accidentally shared to another person.

 </div>